ElTiko94/CryptoDashboard/README.md

 What you need to install the software and how to install them:

-- Python 3.7 an beyond
+- Python 3.7 and beyond
 - Access to CoinMarketCap and Binance APIs (API keys)
 - Git (optional, for cloning the repository)